Hardvan/MERNcraft/README.md

 MERNcraft is an automation script designed to kickstart your MERN stack application development.
 It helps you set up a basic project structure with React for the frontend and Express for the backend.

-## MERN Barebones on GitHub
+## MERNcraft on PyPI

-View the MERN Barebones project on GitHub [here](https://github.com/Hardvan/MERNcraft).
+View the MERNcraft package on PyPI: [MERNcraft](https://pypi.org/project/MERNcraft/)

 ## Features